Updated March 6, 2023

 Key Differences between SVG and EPS

-Both performance are recommended options in the business.
+Both performances are the recommended options in the business.
 Let us examine some of the key difference:

-- SVG is an ideal choice for the team working on the world wide web workflow whereas EPS is good for the print workflow team.
+- SVG is ideal for the team working on the world wide web workflow, whereas EPS is good for the print workflow team.

-- Most of the modern web browser can render SVG based images whereas EPS is originally intended for Print workflow, with Postscript.
+- Most modern web browsers can render SVG-based images, whereas EPS is originally intended for Print workflow, with Postscript.